zgordon29/Exercise-3b-Tweening-And-Screen-Shake/README.md

 ## To play

-Move the paddle using the W and A. Help the ball break all the bricks before you run out of lives.
+Move the paddle using the A and D. Help the ball break all the bricks before you run out of lives.

 ## Implementation

-Built using Unity 2022.3.17f
+Built using Unity 2022.3.17f1
 ## References
  * [Juice it or lose it — a talk by Martin Jonasson & Petri Purho](https://www.youtube.com/watch?v=Fy0aCDmgnxg)
  * [Puzzle Pack 2, provided by kenney.nl](https://kenney.nl/assets/puzzle-pack-2)